sourque/louis/README.md

 # louis

-`louis` is a simple tool using eBPF to automatically detect and respond to malicious behavior on a linux system.
+`louis` is a simple tool using eBPF to automatically detect and respond to malicious behavior on a Linux system.

 ## Usage